ayush645/Analysis-Dashboard/README.md

 ## Set Up For Development

-Pre-requiste you should have node installed and setup complted on your system to run AILOEC on your local system
+Pre-requiste you should have node installed and setup complted on your system to run this website on your local system

 ```
 $ npm install